kdpisda/python-pay-ccavenue/README.md

 # pay_ccavenue

 A simple package to integrate CCAvenue.
+It can be used for both `iframe` and `seemless` methods.

 ## How to install